ray-singh/analytics-api/README.md

-# Event-Driven Microservice Stock Analytics System
+# Distributed Microservices for Market Analytics

 ## Overview
-This project implements an event-driven microservice architecture for real-time and historical stock analytics using Python, FastAPI, Kafka, and TimescaleDB.
+A scalable analytics platform for real-time and historical financial market data, built with Python, Kafka, TimescaleDB, and FastAPI.
+The system leverages distributed microservices to ingest, process, analyze, and serve technical indicators for stocks and other instruments.
+Due to API rate limiting and cost contraints, the system only supports one ticker (AAPL), but can be easily scaled to include several financial instruments.

+## Architecture Highlights
+- **Distributed Microservices:** Each core function (ingestion, analytics, persistence, API, aggregation) runs as an independent, containerized service.
+- **Event-Driven Processing:** Kafka streams enable asynchronous communication and analytics computation.
+- **Time-Series Database:** TimescaleDB stores raw and processed OHLCV data with retention and compression policies for efficient analytics.
+- **Backfill Capability:** Historical data can be replayed into the analytics pipeline to ensure complete coverage of technical indicators.
+- **Extensible Indicator Framework:** Modular design for adding new technical indicators and analytics features.

 ## Components
-- **Market Data Ingestion Service** (`src/ingestion_service.py`): Fetches historical data, streams real-time stock prices, and publishes them to Kafka.
+- **Market Data Service:** Fetches real-time and historical OHLCV data from external APIs (Alpha Vantage, TwelveData, Yahoo Finance) and streams to Kafka.
+- **Persistence Service:** Stores raw price data and analytics results in TimescaleDB.
-- **Analytics Service** (`src/analytics_service.py`): Consumes price events, calculates a comprehensive suite of technical indicators (e.g., SMA, EMA, RSI, MACD, Bollinger Bands), and stores analytics in the database.
+- **Analytics Service:** Consumes price and OHLCV events, calculates technical indicators (momentum, volatility, real-time), and publishes analytics events.
-- **API Service** (`src/main.py`): FastAPI app exposing endpoints to query real-time and historical analytics.
-- **Database** (`src/db.py`): TimescaleDB with a three-tier architecture for real-time, intraday, and historical data storage, optimized for time-series analytics.
-- **Kafka + Zookeeper**: Event broker for real-time data streaming and analytics.
+- **Aggregation Service:** Aggregates lower-interval bars into higher intervals for downstream analytics.
+- **API Service:** Exposes REST and WebSocket endpoints for querying prices, analytics, and available indicators.
+- **Backfill Scripts:** Replay historical OHLCV data into Kafka for analytics backfill.
+- **Infrastructure:** Kafka, Zookeeper, TimescaleDB, pgAdmin.

 ## Features
 - **Real-Time Data Streaming**: Streams live stock prices via WebSocket and publishes them to Kafka.